axibase/atsd-use-cases/how-to/shared/trends.md

 ![](images/save-clone-button.png)

-**TRENDS** is a sandbox for everyone, we encourage users to create their own charts and share it with othersa.
+**TRENDS** is a sandbox for everyone, we encourage users to create their own charts and share it with others.

 ### Further Reading

-For more detailed information about the ATSD, underlying mechanics, or download instructions see the [ATSD Documentation](https://github.com/axibase/atsd) or reach out to us with questions, comments, or suggestions [here](mailto:hello@axibase.com).
+For more detailed information about the ATSD, underlying mechanics, or download instructions see the [ATSD Documentation](https://github.com/axibase/atsd) or reach out to us with questions, comments, or suggestions [here](mailto:hello@axibase.com) via email or [here](https://github.com/axibase/atsd-use-cases/issues) on our GitHub page.
 Good luck and happy data hunting!